-Linkage with the WSIS Action Lines

-ITU has a leading role in the WSIS process, where as a lead facilitator along with UNESCO and UNDP, coordinates the multi-stakeholder implementation of the Geneva Plan of Action.
-Notably, ITU is the sole facilitator on three different WSIS Action Lines; C2 (Information and communication infrastructure), C5 (Building confidence and security in the use of ICTs) and C6 (Enabling environment).

-Mapping ITU outputs and key activities to WSIS Action Lines (based on information from the ITU SDG Mapping Tool)

 Implementation and evaluation of the Strategic Plan

 The strong and coherent linkage between the Union’s strategic, operational and financial planning is ensured by implementing the ITU results-based management (RBM) framework in accordance with Resolutions 71, 72 and 151 (Rev. Busan, 2014) of the Plenipotentiary Conference.